An Interview With Mother

 Jimmy: We all listen to a lot of hip-hop.
 We just picked the artists that we all kind of dig and respect and are into.

-I remember you being a D'angelo fan...
+I remember you being a D'Angelo fan...

-Penn: Yes i am.
+Penn: Yes I am.
 And that's sort of one of my influences, but it's filtered through Jimmy whose influences are so radically different.
 That's the phenomenon that you'll see—all of us plug in to the band in a different way.

 I remember you doing a show at the Living Room in New York a while back with some R&B material, and I hear a lot of that soul/R&B influence in your vocals.

 Penn: Yeah, in some ways though I sing even less in Mother.
-I would start singing and someone would say, 'do that less'.
+I would start singing and someone would say, "Do that less."

 Simon: We all have a lot of input with each others' performances.

-Darren: It's the same thing—I'd start playing something and everyone would be say, OK do that, but do it 70% less.
+Darren: It's the same thing—I'd start playing something and everyone would be say, okay do that, but do it 70% less.
 We all have our influences, but we all serviced the ego of the song, for the sake of the space we're in - whatever space that was.
 A big thing that Simon did is that there are no guitar chords played on the record at all.
 There's no chords on the entire record.
 Also, with the flow and dynamics of each song, that was all felt and not calculated.
 If we wanted to go big with the song, it would happen naturally, with everyone clicking at the same time, not intentionally.